HabibRh26/Software-Engineering-Project/README.md

 **IDE :** Android Studio
 ## Methodology we used:
 We followed **Agile Methodology** here,Divided the whole task into 3 sprints and each sprint length was 1 week to complete.
-Before the beginning of the project,we have our **Scrum Master**,project owner selected.
+Before the beginning of the project,we have our **Scrum Master**,**Project Owner** selected.
 We held meetings weekly,Documented the Meeting records and worked accordingly.
 ## Tasks we Performed:

 - Made **User Story**